thgbaum/acppred/README.md

 By thgbaum

-a tool to predict anticancer peptides
+A tool to predict anticancer peptides

 ## Setup